plotly-dash-apps/306-agriculture-exports-dropdown/README.md

 # Getting Started with Plotly Dash

-#### Description
-Dash is a Python framework for building analytical web applications.
-Dash ties modern UI elements like dropdowns, sliders, and graphs to your Python code.
-In this class, participants will learn how to build a simple Dash application and deploy it online.

-# How to deploy a simple Plotly Dash app on Heroku
+You can view the finished app [here](https://agriculture-exports-map.herokuapp.com)

+### Notes
 * Take a moment to read this [Medium post about how to deploying this app](https://austinlasseter.medium.com/deploy-a-plotly-dash-app-on-heroku-4d2c3224230)

-### Notes
 * The `assets` folder is designed to hold all of your static images.
 Then you can call them using the `get_asset_url` method, as follows:
 ```
 html.Img(src=app.get_asset_url(some_image.jpg)),